n-warb/eks-cluster/README.md

 # eks-cluster
-Code for creating an AWS EKS cluster, the node groups are not managed by AWS and, therefore will not appear in the EKS console view.
+Code for creating an AWS EKS unmanaged cluster (unmanaged in that the worker nodes are created via terraform and added to the cluster via terraform), the node groups are not managed by AWS and, therefore will not appear in the EKS console view.
 The code allows the setting of bootstrap parameters.

 ## Instructions for use: